ibm-cloud-docs/discovery-data/upgrade.md

 ![IBM Cloud only](images/ibm-cloud.png) **{{site.data.keyword.cloud_notm}} only**

 This information applies only to managed deployments.
-For more information about upgrading an installed deployment that is hosted by {{site.data.keyword.icp4dfull_notm}}, see [Upgrading Watson Discovery](https://www.ibm.com/docs/en/cloud-paks/cp-data/4.0?topic=discovery-upgrading-watson){: external}.
+For more information about upgrading an installed deployment that is hosted by {{site.data.keyword.icp4dfull_notm}}, see [Upgrading the service](/docs/discovery-data?topic=discovery-data-upgrade-data).
 {: note}

 ## Upgrading your plan